Aerial view of a youth baseball field complex

 4. Buda Sportsplex (Buda)

-Leaving Austin, you're looking at about 14 min without traffic — close enough that the kids won't complain about the car ride.
+Leaving Austin, you're looking at about 14 min without traffic, close enough that the kids won't gripe about the car ride.

 Location: 405 East Loop Street, Buda, TX 78610